Why use survey statistical analysis methods?

 - Would your partner…?
 (Love it, be OK with it)

 There are lots of possible combinations of answers – 54 in this case: (3 restaurant types) x (3 price levels) x (3 distances) x (2 partner preferences).
 Once the survey data is in, conjoint analysis software processes it to figure out how important each option is in driving customer decisions, which levels for each option are preferred, and by how much.

-Our Stats iQ product can perform the most complicated statistical tests at the click of a button using Qualtrics online survey software, or data brought in from other sources.
-Turn your data into insights and actions with Qualtrics Research Core and statistical analysis powered by iQ.
+Our Stats iQ™ product can perform the most complicated statistical tests at the touch of a button using our online survey software, or data brought in from other sources.
+Turn your data into insights and actions with CoreXM and Stats iQ.
+Powerful statistical analysis.
+No stats degree required.